ieshaw/ColorNoun/README.md

 ## Code Notes

 All code written in Python 3.5.
-Following PEP8 guidlines fro style.
+Following PEP8 guidelines fro style.

 ## Running Code

 All code is written to import local modules.
-To run a set of code, execute from the Tridens home directory
+To run a set of code, execute from the Color Noun home directory

 ```
 ColorNoun name$ python -m Path.to.script.py